MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ### Using PowerShell

 **This feature is currently only available in private preview.
-The cmdlets for this feature are in the pre-release Teams PowerShell module.**
+The cmdlets for this feature are in the Teams PowerShell public preview module.**

 > [!NOTE]
 > Currently, policy assignment to groups using PowerShell isn't available for all Teams policy types.
 See [New-CsGroupPolicyAssignment](https://docs.microsoft.com/powershell/module/teams/new-csgrouppolicyassignment) for the list of supported policy types.